Ceiling Panelling Cost

 fitting panelling

-You can expect a plasterer to charge around £150 - £200 per day and a labourer will charge around £80 - £100 per day.
+You can expect a plasterer to charge around £150 to £200 per day, and a labourer will charge around £80 to £100 per day.
 In most cases, if the job is quite straightforward and no issues arise, your ceiling panelling installation will take no more than a day to complete.

 You may be able to save yourself some money on the labour costs by completing part of the work yourself.
-If your old ceiling needs to be removed, you could do this yourself to avoid paying additional labour fees for this part of the work.
+If you need to remove your old ceiling, you could do this yourself to avoid paying additional labour fees for this part of the work.

 Several things may affect the overall cost of installing ceiling panelling.
 Below is a list of the things that may affect the cost of this job: